 So color and contrast can play a huge role in getting users to click on stuff.

 The devil’s in the details.
-As designers, developers, UXers, marketers, whenever we make something clickable, we’re asking the user to do something.
+As designers, developers, UXers, and marketers, whenever we make something clickable, we’re asking the user to do something.
 Click here.
 Submit application.
 Contact us.
 Buy now.
 Whatever it is, it’s something they have that we need.
 So why not simplify that?
 The best way to help your users click (and thus probably help you) is to make it easy to click.
 By making buttons fit expectations with kiosk-style design, by making fonts easy to read on a screen (even if they’re small), and by providing feedback on buttons and clickable content, you make your users’ lives easier.

 That’s it, really.
 When you’re making something clickable, make your users’ lives easier at the same time.